milose/laravel-foundation/readme.md

 # Laravel Foundation package
-Use this package to override bootstrap templates for auth and home page with Zurb Foundation.
+Use this package to override bootstrap templates for auth and home page with Zurb Foundation (zf).

 # DO NOT USE THIS YET